Pansu pullback and rigidity of mappings between Carnot groups: Introduction

 In view of the theorem, a group is $C^k$-rigid for $k\geq 2$ if and only if it is $C^\infty$-rigid, so we will call such groups {\bf rigid}.
 This leads naturally to the following (cf. \cite[p.2]{ottazzi_warhurst}): \begin{regularity_conjecture} If $G$ is a rigid Carnot group, then any quasiconformal homeomorphism $G\supset U\ra U'\subset G$ is $C^\infty$. \end{regularity_conjecture}

-The conjecture is known for $H$-type groups with center of dimension at least $3$ by using subelliptic regularity \cite{capogna,capogna_cowling}; it follows from Theorem~\ref{thm_main_product_intro} that the Regularity Conjecture holds for a product of Carnot groups $\prod_iG_i$ if it holds for all of the factors $\{G_i\}$.
-We will present further results on rigid groups elsewhere \cite{kmx_in_preparation}, and focus here on the case of nonrigid groups.
-Our main result for such groups is that one always has partial rigidity, apart from some exceptional cases: \begin{theorem}[See Section~\ref{sec_qs_rigidity_carnot_groups} for definitions] If $G$ is a nonrigid Carnot group with homogeneous dimension $\nu$, then one of the following holds: \ben \item $G$ is isomorphic to $\R^n$ or to a real or complex Heisenberg group $\H_n$, $\H_n^\C$ for some $n\geq 1$. \item There is a closed horizontally generated subgroup $\{e\}\subsetneq H\subsetneq G$, and a finite group $A$ of graded automorphisms of $G$ with the following properties: \bit \item For every $p>\nu$, if $U\subset G$ is a connected open subset and $f:G\supset U\ra G$ is a $W^{1,p}_{\loc}$-mapping such that $\det(D_Pf)$ has essentially constant sign, then for some $\Phi\in A$ the composition $\Phi\circ f$ preserves the coset foliation of $H$.
-In particular, the conclusion holds for quasiconformal homeomorphisms. \item The Lie algebra of $H$ is generated by a linear subspace $\{0\}\subsetneq W\subsetneq V_1$ with $[W,V_j]=\{0\}$ for all $j\geq 2$. \eit \een \end{theorem} Thus, apart from exceptional cases quasiconformal homeomorphisms preserve a foliation, up to post-composition with a graded automorphism.
+The conjecture is known for groups whose graded automorphisms act conformally on the first layer, by subelliptic regularity \cite{capogna,capogna_cowling}; it follows from Theorem~\ref{thm_main_product_intro} that the Regularity Conjecture holds for a product of Carnot groups $\prod_iG_i$ if it holds for all of the factors $\{G_i\}$.
+We will present further results on rigid groups elsewhere \cite{kmx_iwasawa}, and focus here on the case of nonrigid groups.
+Our main result for such groups is that one always has partial rigidity, apart from some exceptional cases: \begin{theorem}[See Section 4 of \cite{KMX2} for definitions] If $G$ is a nonrigid Carnot group with homogeneous dimension $\nu$, then one of the following holds: \ben \item $G$ is isomorphic to $\R^n$ or to a real or complex Heisenberg group $\H_n$, $\H_n^\C$ for some $n\geq 1$. \item There is a closed subgroup $\{e\}\subsetneq H\subsetneq G$, a constant $K$, and a finite set $A$ of graded automorphisms of $G$ with the following properties: \bit \item For every $p>\nu$, $x\in G$, $r\in(0,\infty)$, and every $W^{1,p}_{\loc}$-mapping such that the sign of $\det(D_Pf)$ is constant almost everywhere, then for some $\Phi\in A$ the restriction of the composition $\Phi\circ f$ to the subball $B(x,\frac{r}{K})$ preserves the coset foliation of $H$.
+In particular, the conclusion holds for quasiconformal homeomorphisms. \item The Lie algebra of $H$ is generated by a linear subspace $\{0\}\subsetneq W\subsetneq V_1$ with $[W,V_j]=\{0\}$ for all $j\geq 2$. \eit \een \end{theorem} Thus, apart from the exceptional cases in (1), quasiconformal homeomorphisms preserve a foliation, up to post-composition with a graded automorphism.
 This suggests that for the (nonexceptional) nonrigid cases there may be a more detailed description of quasiconformal homeomorphisms along the lines of \cite{xie_filiform} for model filiform groups.
 To our knowledge such a description is not known even for smooth contact diffeomorphisms, either locally or globally.